saket-ui/demo_java/README.md

 # demo_java
-This is a power bi end to end project
+This is a Only for Java Project